PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic

 \subsection{Perceptron Case: SL Formulation}

-Assume that an analyst \(A\) wants to form a trust opinion \(\omega_{y\prime}^A\) on the output \(y\prime\) of a perceptron.
-Since \(A\) does not directly observe or interact with \(y\prime\), their opinion must be inferred indirectly through the output neuron (or output neurons of the network in the general case), denoted \(N_O\).
-Specifically, the analyst relies on the trust opinion \(\omega_{y\prime}^{N_O}\) formed by the output neuron, and holds a referral trust \(\omega_{N_O}^A\), which expresses how much \(A\) trusts \(N_O\) (or the process used by \(N_O\)) for providing good trust opinion on \(y\prime\). \cref{fig:pbstate} illustrates the corresponding STN.
+Assume that an observer \(A\) wants to form a trust opinion \(\omega_{y\prime}^A\) on the output \(y\prime\) of a perceptron.
+Since \(A\) does not directly observe or interact with the internal process used to produce \(y\prime\), their opinion must be inferred indirectly through the output neuron (or output neurons of the network in the general case), denoted \(N_O\).
+Specifically, the observer relies on the trust opinion \(\omega_{y\prime}^{N_O}\) formed by the output neuron, and holds a referral trust \(\omega_{N_O}^A\), which expresses how much \(A\) trusts \(N_O\) (or how much \(A\) trusts the process used by \(N_O\)) for providing good trust opinion on \(y\prime\). \cref{fig:pbstate} illustrates the corresponding STN.

 The goal now is to compute \(\omega_{y\prime}^{N_O}\).
 For that end, we state that trust in the output is impacted by trust in the input, and the trust in the perceptron itself.
 The trust in the perceptron is, in turn, influenced by the perceptron design and the trust in the training dataset.